xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-overview.md

 If you are new to the test automation field, we have already created some sample projects for you to try out.
 You can clone or download from our GitHub repository: [Katalon Studio Sample Projects](https://github.com/katalon-studio-samples).

-Next step, explore some essential tools and do some configuration.
+Next step, explore some essential tools and personalize your configuration.
 See [Get Started Overview](https://docs.katalon.com/katalon-studio/docs/get-started-overview.html).

 ### Create and execute your test